nathangeffen/cagl/docs/userguide.md

 }
 ```

-The complete code for this example can be found in the examples directory of the CAGL repository.
+The complete code can be found in the examples directory of the CAGL repository.

 And here's sample output: